bwRavencl/ControllerBuddy/README.md

 The whole programming of the physical controller can be performed via the graphical user interface of ControllerBuddy.
 The resulting profile can be exported to a simple JSON-based file format.

 ControllerBuddy offers an overlay, that displays the currently active input mode and the position of the vJoy axes.
 The axes displayed by the overlay can be customized on a per-profile basis.
 The overlay was designed to be used with applications, that are running in (borderless fullscreen) windowed mode.

 In addition a built-in On-Screen Keyboard is provided, that can either be controlled via special actions bound to controller buttons or via the mouse cursor.

 Both the status overlay and the On-Screen Keyboard can be displayed as overlays inside OpenVR-based applications.
 (Windows only)

 For maximum platform-independence ControllerBuddy was implemented as a Java application, supporting all three major operating systems Windows, Mac OS X and Linux when running as a server.
-When running as a client currently only Windows is supported.
+When running in client- or local-mode currently only Windows is supported.

 #### Architecture:
 <pre>